ucfopen/Materia-Docs/_developers/widget-developer-guide.md

 ## Development Environment

 The [Mateira Widget Development Kit](materia-widget-development-kit.html) provides the best environment to build and test widgets.
-It's a combination of an Express.js server, a splach of javascript borrowed from the Materia Server, and a little bit of webpack to glue it all together.
+It's a combination of an Express.js server, a splash of javascript borrowed from the Materia Server, and a little bit of webpack to glue it all together.
 Check out the MDK page to get setup and running.

 ## What's a Widget